 Usually, crimes don't pay.
 However, for a former banker serving two and a half years in prison for tax evasion, it did.
 The IRS paid Bradley C. Birkenfeld a $104 million reward for disclosing information on the Swiss banking system, known to be a secret tax haven for Americans.
 This allowed the U.S. Treasury to collect unpaid taxes worth billions of dollars.

-Disaster Victims Still Have Time to efile
+Disaster Victims Still Have Time to file

 Find out more about extended tax deadlines for disaster victims.

 Find out the details of IRS penalties for not filing and not paying and remember that electronic filing or e-filing is faster and more reliable than paper filing.

 Paying for After-School Child Care?

 Now that the kids have gone back to school, your child care situation may have changed.
-Be sure to keep track of your after-school care expenses --up to 35% of these expenses may be covered by the Child and Dependent Care Tax Credit.
+Be sure to keep track of your after-school care expenses - up to 35% of these expenses may be covered by the Child and Dependent Care Tax Credit.

 Texas Strip Club "Pole Tax" Upheld